Agent mental models and Bayesian rules as a tool to create opinion dynamics models: Update rules from the agent mental models

-A similar idea was used to make a Bayesian version for continuous communication, and ``mixer''-type of agents.
+A similar idea was used for a Bayesian version for continuous communication and the ``mixer''-type of agents.
 That model \cite{martins08c}led to an evolution of opinions qualitatively equivalent to what we observe in Bounded Confidence models \cite{deffuantetal00,hegselmannkrause02}.
-That continuous model was later extended to study the problem of several independent issues when agents adjusted their trust based not only on the subject being debated but also on their neighbor positions on the other matters \cite{Maciel2020}.
+That continuous model was later extended to study the problem of several independent issues when agents adjusted their trust based not only on the debated subject but also on their neighbor's positions on other matters \cite{Maciel2020}.
 Interestingly, that did cause opinions to become more clustered and aligned, similar to the irrational consistency we observe in humans \cite{jervis76a}.

 Even the agent's influence on its neighbors can be used for their mental models.
-That was introduced as a simple version by assuming that there were different chances $a$ and $c$ that a neighbor would prefer $A$ in the case $a$ was indeed better, depending on whether the observed agent also preferred $A$ or not \cite{martins13c}.
+That was introduced as a simple version by assuming that there were different chances $a$ and $c$ that a neighbor would prefer $A$ in the case $a$ was indeed better, depending on whether the observing agent selected $A$ or not \cite{martins13c}.
 That actually weakened the reinforcement effects of agreement, as the other agent could think $A$ was better not because it was but because the observer also thought that.
 In the limit of strong influence, the dynamics of the voter model \cite{cliffordsudbury73,holleyliggett75} -- or other types of discrete models, such as majority \cite{galam2003a,galam06b} or Sznajd \cite{sznajd00} rules, depending on the interaction rules -- was recovered.
 That shows that Bayesian-inspired models are much more general than the traditional discrete versions.